Periodontics — Certificate (post-D.D.S.), M.S.D., M.S.

 By the end of this program, the graduate should have been able to:

-- Use the science of periodontics, the literature, periodontal pathology, and the history and current rationale for performing clinical procedures in periodontics.
+1. Demonstrate using the science of periodontics, including contributions from the literature, understanding periodontal pathology, and understanding the history and current rationale for performing clinical procedures in periodontics.

-- Perform at the level of proficiency the full range of clinical procedures that are considered essential to establish a specialty practice in the field of periodontics.
+2. Perform at the level of proficiency the full range of clinical procedures which are considered essential in the field of periodontics to provide optimal care of patients.

-- Successfully complete the American Board of Periodontology Certification Examination.
+5. Complete the American Board of Periodontology Certification Examinations.

-- Achieve successful careers in clinical practice, research, and/or dental education.
+6. Achieve careers in periodontal clinical practice, research, dental education, and/or community service.

 Program link: https://dentistry.llu.edu/admissions/advanced-dental-education-programs